Adaptive Sensing beyond Non-Adaptive Information Limits: End-to-End Co-Design of Geometry, Policy, and Inference: Introduction

-This question sharpens dramatically in sensing and metrology, at the analog-to-digital boundary where a physical signal becomes a digital record and any information lost there bounds everything any downstream algorithm can recover.
+This question sharpens dramatically in sensing and metrology, at the analog-to-digital bottleneck where physical signals become a limited digital record.
+Any information the hardware fails to capture at this bottleneck bounds everything any downstream algorithm can process.
 The conventional blueprint of the last two decades pairs a generic, task-agnostic transducer front-end with powerful digital reconstruction, and so treats the physical hardware as a passive conduit and asks the digital stages to rescue whatever structure the geometry happens to impose.
-Computational inverse design already inverts this blueprint on the hardware side, routinely saturating the electromagnetic performance bounds of the underlying scattering problem~\cite{miller2016fundamental, miller2023bounds, molesky2018inverse, fan2020freeform}, and end-to-end optical co-design extends it by tying the geometry to a downstream reconstruction network, closing the loop from physics to inference in a single gradient~\cite{sitzmann2018e2e, chang2019diffractive, metzler2020deep, tseng2021metalens, kellman2019microscopy, heide2014flex, antipa2018diffusercam, arya2024endtoend, lin2021e2e, wang2018reconfigurable}.
-What remains missing is the policy dimension: the recognition that the geometry must co-design with \emph{a rule for what to measure next}, i.e., a multi-step adaptive measurement policy that reacts to intermediate data.
-When such a policy is installed, part of the intelligence-extraction work migrates upstream into the analog domain before digitization, and the co-optimized geometry becomes a participant in the inference itself rather than a conduit to it.
-This paper supplies that missing dimension.
+Inverse design already inverts this blueprint on the hardware side, routinely saturating the electromagnetic performance bounds of the underlying scattering problem~\cite{miller2016fundamental, miller2023bounds, molesky2018inverse, fan2020freeform}, and end-to-end optical co-design extends it by tying the geometry to a digital reconstruction backend, closing the loop from physics to inference in a single gradient~\cite{sitzmann2018e2e, chang2019diffractive, metzler2020deep, tseng2021metalens, kellman2019microscopy, heide2014flex, antipa2018diffusercam, arya2024endtoend, lin2021e2e, wang2018reconfigurable}.
+Both traditions, however, still operate in a \emph{static} regime: the sensor is designed once, deployed once, and assumed throughout to produce a single one-shot measurement---a posture at odds with how real sensors function, with their \emph{tunable} settings that can be reconfigured on the fly in response to incoming data.
+The blueprint thus ignores the fundamentally \emph{sequential} nature of real-world sensing.
+What remains missing is the policy dimension: the recognition that the geometry must be co-designed with a \textit{sequential adaptive measurement policy} that reacts to intermediate data.
+This paper supplies this missing dimension.